emilostervig/primenumbercalculator/prime-number-calculator/README.md

 # prime-number-calculator

-> Find next prime number from number
+> Check if a number is a prime number.
+Made with Vue.js

 ## Build Setup